NguyenAndrew/edd/README.md

     style A fill:#fff,stroke:#4d4d4d,stroke-width:2px,rounded:10px
 ```

 Let's say when you try to solve the problem with AI, the program plays only simple songs.
 It does not play complex songs.
-In this case, you would color the box grey, as this problem was not solved.
+In this case, you would color the box grey, as this problem was not solved with AI.

 ```mermaid
 graph LR